martinperez0512/IG-Unfollowers/README.md

 ## Step 1

-Download your instagram information in Settings on your account
+Access your Instagram information from your account

 Below is the method I use (I login into Instagram on my laptop)